 Is It Safe To Go Gorilla Trekking In Uganda?

 Yes, tracking gorillas in Uganda is very safe.
-All the above measures and guidelines apply to Uganda - as well as Rwanda.
+All the above measures and guidelines apply to Uganda and Rwanda.

 As far as national security, Uganda is very stable and the people are welcoming.